Finish the administrative path

 1. 1

-Check the Pilgrim Office record before treating hours, process, or certificate details as fixed.
+Use the Pilgrim Office record before treating hours, QR queue process, or certificate timing as fixed.

 2. 2

-Store bags or choose a hotel base that keeps the office and Cathedral sequence short.
+Store bags or choose a hotel base that keeps the office and Cathedral sequence short enough to enjoy.

 3. 3

-Keep onward airport, bus, or old-town plans separate from the certificate task.
+Keep onward airport, bus, rail, or dinner plans separate from the certificate task.

-• The Pilgrim Office is the certificate anchor, but it should be planned together with luggage, Cathedral access, and hotel timing.
+• The Pilgrim Office is the certificate anchor, but the smooth version starts before the desk: bags, Cathedral access, and hotel timing decide how calm the visit feels.

 Tradeoffs